Shoulder pad (fashion): 1945 to 1970

 During the late 1940s to about 1951, some dresses featured a soft, smaller shoulder pad with so little padding as to be barely noticeable.
 Its function seems to have been to slightly shape the shoulder line.
 By the 1950s, shoulder pads appeared only in jackets and coats—not in dresses, knitwear or blouses as they had previously during the heyday of the early 1940s.
-By the early 1960s, these slowly became less noticeable and midway through the decade, shoulder pads had disappeared.